 Invisalign is a cosmetic dentistry solution that can correct crooked and shifting teeth.
 This solution uses a series of clear aligners that straighten teeth.
-Teeth are often straightened with Invisalign in a shorter time frame than traditional braces.
+Invisalign often straightens teeth in a shorter time frame than traditional braces.
 In addition, Invisalign aligners are removable for meals and brushing and flossing teeth.

 A new method of tooth bonding is BioClear.
 For this treatment, the base of the tooth is thickened with a composite, tooth-colored resin.
 This fills in the gaps left by black triangles.
 Plastic matrices are often used to ensure that the resulting tooth has a clear form and function.
 BioClear looks and feels natural on the teeth.

 For patients with severe cases of gum recession, the gums can be re-contoured or renewed using gum surgery.
-A gum graft is usually needed.
-Dr. Paulen can refer patients to a local specialist for any necessary surgical procedures.
+Usually, these patients need a gum graft.
+Dr. Paulen can refer patients to a local specialist for necessary surgical procedures.

 See real results of patients who have had treatment in Dr. Paulen’s office:

 Black Triangles FAQs

 Do black triangles go away on their own?

 No. Black triangles are a product of receding gums and loss of tooth enamel.
 Your gums do not grow back, nor does your tooth enamel.
-You will need to consult with your dentist in Sandy Springs for recommendations and treatment to completely fix black triangles in your smile.
+You will need to consult your dentist in Sandy Springs for recommendations and treatment to fix the black triangles in your smile completely.

 Can flossing cause black triangles?